GreenBeanio/Garrett-s-Split-Tracker/linux_setup.md

 - sudo apt-get update
 - sudo apt-get install -y mongodb-org

+### Changing the dbPath (because I want to)

+- Go into the configuration file
+  - sudo vim /etc/mongod.conf
+- Edit the path in the storage section called dbPath
+  - dbPath: /split_tracker/mongodb

+### Adding SSL

+- MongoDB needs a special combined version of the ssl private key and full chain.
+So we have to cat those into a new file WILL NEED TO WRITE SOME SCRIPT TO AUTORENEW AND COMBINE THESE FILES FOR MONGO AT THE SAME TIME.
+  - sudo cat /split_tracker/ssl/live/youredomain.xxx/cert.pem /split_tracker/ssl/live/youredomain.xxx/privkey.pem | sudo tee /split_tracker/ssl/live/youredomain.xxx/mongo.pem > /dev/null
+  - sudo chmod u=rwx,g=rwx,o=rx /split_tracker/ssl/live/youredomain.xxx/mongo.pem

+- Go into the configuration file
+  - sudo vim /etc/mongod.conf
+  - Add the following if using the ssl steps above to the new section.
+You will need to change the path to match the domain name you used.
+You can find it by running "sudo ls /split_tracker/ssl/live/"
+    - <pre><code>
+    net: (don't put this part in add it to the existing section at the same level as port and bindIp)
+       tls:
+          mode: requireTLS
+          certificateKeyFile: /split_tracker/ssl/live/youredomain.xxx/mongo.pem
+          CAFile: /split_tracker/ssl/live/youredomain.xxx/fullchain.pem
+          allowConnectionsWithoutCertificates: false
+    </code></pre>
+    - If for some reason you still want to allow connections without ssl you can change the follow line to
+      - allowConnectionsWithoutCertificates: true

 ### Setting up

 The configuration file can be found at "/etc/mongod.conf" if needed

+- Add the created user to the group
+  - sudo usermod -a -G databases mongodb

 - Start the service
   - sudo systemctl start mongod